n-ce/n-ce/README.md

 > I work on developing simple and performant software for the web platform.
 I'm currently coding on a mobile device.
->> 💠 I’m interested in FOSS, Linux, Wayland, AssemblyScript, Nim, Kotlin, Bun, Minimal UIs and Maximal Performance.
+>> 💠 I’m interested in FOSS, Linux, Wayland, AssemblyScript, Nim, Kotlin, Bun, MLWeb, Minimal UIs and Maximal Performance.
 >>> Currently 🌱 learning about javascript frameworks. (solid, svelte, astro, vue, angular) and 👨‍🏭 working on improving [`ytify`](https://github.com/n-ce/ytify/)
 >>>> 🤝 always looking to contribute to open source projects that I use in my daily life.